RetroDECK/ES-DE/USERGUIDE-DEV.md

 For example you may want to replace the emulator launch command, modify the full name or change the supported file extensions for a single system.
 In this case it wouldn't make sense to copy the complete bundled file and just apply these minor modifications, instead an es_systems.xml file only containing the configuration for that single system should be placed in the custom_systems directory.

 The instructions for how to customize the es_systems.xml file can be found in [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml).
-There you can also find an example of a custom file that you can copy into ~/.emulationstation/custom_systems/ and modify as required.
+There you can also find some examples of custom files that you can copy into ~/.emulationstation/custom_systems/ and modify as required.

 ## Migrating from other EmulationStation forks